All Episodes

 And today was fun.

-I did Fox and Friends first at 520 Eastern.
+I did Fox and Friends first at 5.20 Eastern.

-And now I'm doing this show with and you find folks listening for a few hours.
+And now I'm doing this show with, and you find folks listening for a few hours.

-And then uh tonight I'm back on Sean Hannity, except that's the TV version, but it won't have Sean.
+And then tonight I'm back on Sean Hannity, except that's the TV version, but it won't have Sean.

 Chaffetz is incredible.

-He's like, you know, Jason Chaffetz Maverick.
+You know, he's like, you know, Jason Chaffetz Maverick.

 I wanted to see what committee he sat on.

-And then, you know, the age pops up, and I'm like, that can't be right.
+And then, you know, the age pops up and I'm like, that can't be right.

 There's no way that's right.